 Primary placement at the Forensic Drug Diversion (ForDD) Clinic in the Yale Division of Law and Psychiatry offers training in both the areas of assessment and evidenced-based interventions for offender populations diverted from corrections and criminal justice settings into substance abuse treatment.
 ForDD is a satellite clinic of the Connecticut Mental Health Center (CMHC), and represents a cooperative endeavor between the Department of Psychiatry at the Yale School of Medicine and the Department of Mental Health and Addiction Services.
 Fellows have the opportunity to work with internationally recognized experts in both substance use research and forensic psychiatry.
 This placement affords experiences in evidenced-based clinical interventions, forensic substance dependency assessments, and research.

-Combined with any of the following CMHC secondary placements for a full year, 15 hours per week: Adult Community Mental Health Services / 34 Park Street; Child & Adolescent Services / West Haven Mental Health Clinic; or The Consultation Center.
+PRIMARY PLACEMENT - A full year, 30 hour per week primary placement, combined with one of the following secondary placements: Adult Community Mental Health Services / 34 Park Street; Child & Adolescent Services / West Haven Mental Health Clinic; or Consultation, Prevention & Program Evaluation Services / The Consultation Center.